BHMAC Organization chart

 The current structure is funded by BH State Budget.

 2. General survey and urgent marking

 3. Planning and preparation of mine action projects and supporting technical documentation;

 4. Prioritization of mine action tasks ;

 5. Short and long term Plans and Reports

 6. Coordination and monitoring of the implementation OF National Mine Action Strategy and Mine Action Plan ;

 BHMAC main responsibilities are location of suspect areas and its declaration as risk or no obvious risk areas.
 Areas declared as risk areas are further processed by BHMAC and mine action projects are made for those areas.

-Apart from organizations who get the job going through bidding procedures, there are also 2 foreign NGO (NPA-Norwegian People Aid and INTERSOS-Italy), financied directly by their own Governments.
+Apart from organizations who get the job going through bidding procedures, there are also 2 foreign NGO (NPA-Norwegian People Aid and MAG) are financed directly by their own allocations.

-BH Army is funded from the BH Government budget while funds for Civil Protections (Federal,RS and Brčko District) are allocated on Entity levels and from European Commission donations.
+BH Army is funded from the BH Government budget, while funds for Civil Protections (Federal,RS and Brčko District) are allocated on entity levels.